ddev/ddev/docs/users/docker_installation.md

 * __Please don't forget that Linux installation absolutely requires post-install steps (below).__

-* __docker-compose must be installed or upgraded separately, as it is not bundled with docker-ce on Linux, see below.__
+* __docker-compose must be installed or upgraded separately except on very recent distros, as it is not bundled with in the Docker repositories, see below.__

-* __Don't use `sudo` with docker.
+* __Please don't use `sudo` with docker.
 If you're needing it, you haven't finished the installation.
 Don't use `sudo` with ddev, except the rare case where you need the `ddev hostname` command.__

 docker-ce installation on Linux depends on what flavor you're using.
 In all cases using the Ubuntu/Deb/yum repository is the preferred technique.